woman alone on chair by window - loneliness at university

 When we don’t have at least one healthy bond with others, we can begin to suffer from bad mental health, which can manifest into physical symptoms too.

-Feeling lonely at uni can lead to anxieties coming on quicker than normal.
+Loneliness at university can lead to anxieties coming on quicker than normal.
 Especially when presented with a social situation quite suddenly.
-It’s therefore important to reframe how we see loneliness and tackle it.
+It’s important to reframe how we see loneliness and tackle it.

 1. Practice affirmations for loneliness

-If you’re wondering how to feel less lonely, one of the best ways is through affirmations.
+One of the best ways to tackle feelings of loneliness is through affirmations.
 Believing in and practising affirmations for loneliness can feel weird, but it can genuinely help.
-After all, the more we tell ourselves something, we believe it to be true in good times.
+After all, the more we tell ourselves something, the more we believe it to be true in good times.

 2. Practice caring for yourself